devsh0/Chirp/README.md

 npm start
 ```

-If the stars align just right for you, the following page should pop open in your browser.
+If the stars align just right for you, the following page should pop open in your browser window.

 Check out that cool logo!